UKHomeOffice/application-container-platform/developer-docs/dev_setup.md

 Most of ACP's services operate behind a VPN which is accessible with an `openvpn` client.
 Instructions on installing `openvpn` for your OS can be found at [OpenVPN]

-Once you've got your Office 365 SSO credentials, you can now navigate to [Access ACP] and login with your Office 365 account by clicking on the link on the right.
+Once you've got your Office 365 SSO credentials, you can now navigate to [Remote Access] and login with your Office 365 account by clicking on the link on the right.

 Please download the VPN profile named **"ACP Platform (Ops, Dev, CI, Test)"** and use the `openvpn` client to connect.
 Verify that you can resolve the [Platform Hub] before continuing on.